ColoradoSchoolOfMines/wii-track/docs/design.rst

 .. note::

-    See the |dt|_ directory for code related to creating the database schema, and some test data that we used during development.
+    See the |dt|_ directory for the source code of the client application.

 .. |dt| replace:: ``desktop``
 .. _dt: https://github.com/ColoradoSchoolOfMines/wii-track/tree/master/desktop